UPDATE 17 March: Further benefit changes have been announced since this article...

-The aim of the week is to ensure that students know about the advice and support that is available to help them manage their money, and to remind them that they should apply as early as possible for funding that may be available to them.
+The aim of the week is to ensure that students know about the advice and support that is available to help them manage their money.
+And it’s to remind them that they should apply as early as possible for funding that may be available to them.

-As part of this week, they’re highlighting the advantages of the free help and support available to them if they find themselves short of funds before the end of term, instead of resorting to high-interest short-term credit.
+As part of this week, they’re highlighting the advantages of the free help and support available to them if they find themselves short of funds before the end of term.
+So students aren’t resorting to high-interest short-term credit.

 The NASMA chairperson, Lynne Condell, told us that they have recently seen examples of companies targeting students with expensive lending solutions.
 At a time where managing money is difficult these options can seem very attractive so it’s important to educate students about the dangers and what to do as a positive alternative.